gustafsson96/american-the-office-quiz/README.md

 ### Content

-* [This YouTube Video](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=12s) by YouTube channel "Brian Design" has been a massive help in creating the JavaScript code for this project.
+* [This YouTube Video](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=12s) by YouTube channel "Brian Design" has been very helpful when creating the JavaScript code for this project.
 I have watched the video several times and used it as a starting point for how to create a quiz using JavaScript, and modified it to fit my project.

 ### Media